cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/VideoCalls.md

 ACBClientPhone is the Communication Object For Video/Audio Calls.

 ### PreviewView
 We need to make sure our UI is setup properly for our Video to stream.
-ACBClientCall has a property that we need to set called previewView that is used for local video.
+ACBClientPhone has a property that we need to set called previewView that is used for local video.

 ### Create a property called
 ```swift